plgd-dev/doc/content/en/docs/deployment/device-provisioning-service.md

             scopes: ["openid"]
 ```

-If you are using a self-signed certificate, you need to append the custom CA to `authorizationCAPool`:
+When utilizing a PKI certificate for `example.com`, it is necessary to append the custom CA to the `authorizationCAPool`:

 ```yaml
 global: